 - a penectomy (removal of the penis)

-After surgery, the vast majority of transsexuals are happy with their new sex and feel comfortable with their gender identity.
-One review of a number of studies that were carried out over the last 20 years found that 96% of people who had gender reassignment surgery were satisfied.
-However, some of these studies may not have been of high quality.
+After surgery, most transsexuals are happy with their new sex and feel comfortable with their gender identity.
+One review of a number of studies that were carried out over a 20-year period found that 96% of people who had gender reassignment surgery were satisfied.

-Following gender confirmation surgery, one possible complication is that people may face prejudice or discrimination because of their condition.
+Despite high levels of personal satisfaction, people who have had gender reassignment surgery may face prejudice or discrimination because of their condition.
 Treatment can sometimes leave people feeling: